T6nisValk/School/Intermediate/Class 6 - 15.07.23/README.md

 - stmt is the block of code you want to measure the execution time.
 - setup is things required before executing the statement.
 - number is the number of times your code runs.

+# Encapsulation

+It describes the idea of wrapping data and underlining methods within one unit.
+It basically means data hiding.
+Prevents accidental modification of data.

+Access modifiers:

+- Public - Everyone has access.
+- Private - Within the class only.
+- Protected - Within the class and through inheritance.

+Encapsulation is possible in Python with name mangling.
+If class attributes are prefixed with double underscore `__`, Python will mangle the object name to prevent direct access from outside the class.

+You can modify the private variables through getter and setter.